jpelloux/iutvalence-java-tp-2015-g3f-binome7/README.md

 ## Remarques

-- 01/04/2015 :
+- 04/10/2015 :
-    - Veuillez configurer votre Eclipse (et votre Git : https://help.github.com/articles/dealing-with-line-endings/#platform-windows) pour utiliser des fins de lignes Linux et non Windows.
+    - Translate this file.
-    - Veuillez corriger **maintenant** les TODO.
-Cela fera partie de l'évaluation.
+    - The "CreateMap" class won't be part of your final evaluation.